 - Biopsy of tissue from suspected lesions

-- Removal of excessive secretions, mucus plugs, benign or malignant tumors to clear airways
+- Removal of excessive secretions, mucus plugs, and benign or malignant tumors to clear airways.

 - Removal of foreign objects or other obstructions

 - Palliative laser therapy or radiation therapy for bronchial tumors